-2) to promote pragmatic approaches to supporting trans and non-binary individuals in education policies and practices.
+- to promote pragmatic approaches to supporting trans youth in schools and higher education.

 There is no cost to attend the event and lunch will be provided.
 Please register and specify any dietary and access requirements.

 We look forward to meeting you and welcoming you to Keele University!

 - Event date

 - Keele Hall Ballroom

 - Aimee Merrydew | John Howlett

 - Contact email

 - Contact telephone